resiprocate/resiprocate/resip/recon/readme.txt

     of the information conveyed in the Session Description Protocol (SDP), including ICE candidates and components.
 It is currently created in sipX style code and reside in the sipXtapi repository (sipXsdpLib).
-This library should be port/rewritten in resip style containers.
+This library should be ported/rewritten in resip style containers.
 Once this is complete we can modify the offer/answer logic in recon to only be dependant on resip.
 2. Provide a media access API/thin layer so that sipX API's are not accessed directly from different areas in recon source code.
-Currently sipX API's are access in the following locations:
+Currently sipX API's are accessed in the following locations:
     ConversationManager.cxx - contains main sipXmediaFactory and sipXmediaInterface - the interface into sipX library
       - createMediaInterface